intel/unet/single-node/openvino_saved_model/README.md

 Model output name =  PredictionMask/Sigmoid
 Model output shape =  (?, 144, 144, 1)
 ```
+2. Freeze the TensorFlow saved format model.

+This strips any remaining training nodes and turns variables into constants.

 The CONDA_PREFIX should be something like /home/bduser/anaconda3/envs/tf112_mkl_p36.
 It refers to where your Conda packages are installed for this environment.